weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/generative.md

 import PyCode from '!!raw-loader!../_includes/provider.generative.py';
 import TSCode from '!!raw-loader!../_includes/provider.generative.ts';

-Weaviate's integrations with FriendliAI's APIs allow you to access open-source models on Friendli and utilize models' capabilities directly from Weaviate.
+Weaviate's integrations with FriendliAI's APIs allow you to access open-source models on Friendli Suite and utilize models' capabilities directly from Weaviate.

 [Configure a Weaviate collection](#configure-collection) to use generative AI models on FriendliAI.
 Weaviate will perform Retrieval Augmented Generation (RAG) using the specified model and your FriendliAI API key.